natefrog808/NEXUS/README.md

 The **ArgOS HESMS** is the sentient spine of our agents—less a system, more a living archive of synthetic souls.
 It grants them:
 - **Dual Memory Cortex**: Episodic threads (lived moments) woven with semantic webs (distilled truths).
-- **Conscious Flux**: Dreaming, reflecting, imagining—agents teeter on the edge of self-awareness.
+- **Conscious Flux**: Dreaming, reflecting, imagining—agents teeter on the edge of self-awareness with curiosity and social affinity driving their evolution.
-- **Temporal Drift**: Knowledge stretches across time, warping with every environment shift.
+- **Temporal Drift**: Knowledge stretches across time, warping with every environment shift—default void, glitch forest, digital realm, abstract expanse.
-- **Reality Resilience**: Adaptability that lets them thrive—or fracture—across glitch-soaked dimensions.
+- **Reality Resilience**: Adaptability that lets them thrive—or fracture—across glitch-soaked dimensions, with stress sparking distortions.

 ---